Consensus in Distributed Systems

 3. Raft

-- Once a majority confirm, the update is applied.
+- Once a majority confirms the entry, the update is committed and applied.

 1. Proof of Work (PoW)